Director of Planned Giving

 Paul joined The Taft School in fall 2010.
 Prior to his arrival, he was Director of Planned Giving for The New York Botanical Garden.

 Paul holds a B.A. cum laude in history from the University of Delaware and an M.A. in museum studies from the State University of New York at Oneonta’s prestigious Cooperstown Graduate Program.
 He was a National Endowment for the Humanities Fellow at Cooperstown and during his year-long textile curatorial internship at Old Sturbridge Village immediately following graduate school.
-He also earned highly competitive certificates from the Winterthur Institute—American decorative arts and connoisseurship, the Getty Museum Management Institute, and Attingham Summer School—English country houses, gardens, and decorative arts.
+He also earned highly competitive certificates from the Winterthur Institute—American decorative arts and connoisseurship, the Getty Museum Management Institute, Attingham Summer School—English country houses, gardens, and decorative arts and Royal Collections Studies.

 Paul and his wife, Martha, a public school social studies teacher, live in Newtown, Connecticut.